The six-project day that produces nothing

 Flow state is a psychological state of deep absorption in which a person becomes fully immersed in a task, loses awareness of time, and produces work at heightened quality.
 Unlike ordinary concentration, flow involves a merging of action and awareness that is easily disrupted by interruptions or task switching.

 Flow states make the attention residue problem worse.
-As Mihaly Csikszentmihalyi documented in his foundational research on flow, reaching deep creative absorption requires sustained uninterrupted focus [2].
+As psychologist Mihaly Csikszentmihalyi documented in his foundational research at the University of Chicago, reaching deep creative absorption requires sustained uninterrupted focus.
 Productivity researchers commonly estimate this onset period at roughly 15 to 25 minutes, though exact timing varies by individual and task complexity.
 Flow is fragile – a single notification or task switch can collapse a state that took 20 minutes to build.

 Breaking a flow state does not just cost minutes – the creator loses all the cognitive momentum generated up to that point.
 Creative professionals face a double penalty: standard attention residue plus flow state reconstruction.
 Switching creative modes six times in a workday means losing the cognitive state that produces the best work.

-Gloria Mark’s research at the University of California, Irvine found that interrupted workers compensate by working faster but experience significantly higher stress and frustration [5].
-Mark’s subsequent work found that workers take an average of 23 minutes to fully resume a task after an interruption – a recovery cost that multiplies with every switch.
+Gloria Mark’s research at the University of California, Irvine found that interrupted workers compensate by working faster but experience significantly higher stress, frustration, and time pressure [5].
+Sophie Leroy’s research on attention residue shows that cognitive traces from an earlier task persist after switching, reducing available mental resources for the new task – a penalty that compounds with every additional switch.

 The quantified case for batching is substantial.
 When creative professionals reduce context switches from six or more per day to two or three, many report reclaiming one to two hours of productive creative time daily.
 In our experience, batching consistently produces faster project completion, reduced end-of-day fatigue, and higher satisfaction with output quality.